sabrizzs/hello-world/Intern/callinterview.md

+## Ideas

+- Good afternoon

+- I'm great and you?

+- sorry, I dont have any camera in my computer

+- sorry, I didn't understand what you said

+- I already worked with Word, PowerPoint, Excel and Outlook when I studied business administration.
+And I still use these tools for some activities.

+- BI reports: I know it is used for creating reports and provide data insights.

 ## Tell me about yourself // introduce yourself

 First of all, thank you for the opportunity, and I'm very pleased to be here.